rndme/intraHTML/README.md

 ## Why use it?
 It combines the user-friendliness of data-binding with the flexibility of html string generation.

-Setting div.innerHTML with new content normal destroys form values, selections, scroll positions, and A.T. cursors.
-Sadly, generating HTML these days is incredibly fast and convenient, with everything from templates like Mustache/Handlbars/Jade, to PHP and it's cornucopia of frameworks.
+Setting div.innerHTML with new content destroys form values, selections, scroll positions, and mode.
+Conversely, generating HTML these days is incredibly fast and convenient with everything from templates like Mustache/Handlbars/Jade, to PHP and it's cornucopia of frameworks.

 If one could simply generate new HTML and show it, apps would be easy to develop.
-With intraHTML, you can basically update your entire view all the time without the nasty side-effects.
-This lets any and all template systems seamlessly keep a view updated.
+Now, it's easy to do just that.
+With intraHTML, you can update your entire view without the nasty side-effects.
+Any and all template systems can seamlessly keep a view updated.

 ### How does it work?